-On-Call System
+On-Call Schedule

-On weeknights starting at 5 pm and on weekends and Holidays, in most situations, the on-call Ob/Gyn Physician will provide all your emergency medical and OB care including vaginal deliveries and emergency surgeries.
-On-call doctors cover for their colleagues allowing them to be off duty.
-The on-call doctors that we work with are shown on our website.
+On weeknights starting at 5 pm and on weekends and Holidays, in most situations, the on-call FOWH Ob/Gyn Physician will provide all your emergency medical and OB care including vaginal deliveries and emergency surgeries.
+We all cover for our colleagues allowing them to be off duty.
 We trust our on-call colleagues with the care of our patients, and it is important that you trust and respect each of them in case the on-call doctor ends up providing your care.